Trying to get pregnant? Make sure you know the bottom line on baby-making—what you don't understand can affect your bub-to-be's health.

 Read more »

-When TV personality/actress Vanessa Lachey revealed that she struggled with the “baby blues” after giving birth to her son, Camden, last September, a lot of people were confused — so much so that she issued a “clarification” a few days later:
+When TV personality/actress Vanessa Lachey revealed that she struggled with the “baby blues” after giving birth to her son Camden, a lot of people were confused — so much so that she issued a “clarification” a few days later:

 “Several of you have asked about the difference between Baby Blues (what I had after having Cam) and Postpartum Depression,” she wrote on her website, before going on to explain that 70-80 percent of new moms are affected by the baby blues, while only 10-20 percent suffer from postpartum depression, which, as she puts it, usually “lasts much longer than a few weeks with much more intense emotions.”